These days, homeowners are faced with a dizzying array of driveway surfacing options, from old-fashioned loose gravel to space-age resins.

-For homeowners searching for an economical, low maintenance driveway surfacing option the rustic, yet refined look of an oil and stone may be just the ticket.
+For homeowners searching for an economical, low-maintenance driveway surfacing option the rustic, yet refined look of oil and stone may be just the ticket.

 An oil and stone driveway is a gravel drive surfaced with asphalt (bituminous oil) and loose stone.
 While the asphalt is fresh, the loose rocks are spread on the surface and pressed into the asphalt by a heavy roller.

 If that looks and sounds familiar, there’s a good reason.